-4.2.2.1 The same principles used for the determination of distinctness between varieties should be applied to the determination of individual off-type plants within a variety for the assessment of uniformity.
+4.3.2.1 [old 4.2.2.1] The same principles used for the determination of distinctness between varieties should be applied to the determination of individual off-type plants within a variety for the assessment of uniformity.
 Thus, in order to identify any plant as an off-type plant, that plant should be clearly distinguishable from the plants which form the variety, taking into consideration the particular features of its propagation.
 That requirement means that an off-type plant could potentially become a distinct variety if it could be propagated unchanged.

-4.2.2.2 Creating a definitive model for identifying off-types is not possible, considering the very large range of genera and species within which examination of Distinctness, Uniformity and Stability (DUS) is required.
+4.3.2.2 [old 4.2.2.2] Creating a definitive model for identifying off-types is not possible, considering the very large range of genera and species within which examination of Distinctness, Uniformity and Stability (DUS) is required.
 The following guidance is intended to identify factors to be taken into account for the determination of off-types in order that there can be a harmonized approach.
-This guidance demonstrates the need for the DUS examiner to have a good level of experience within the genus or species concerned, or within a similar genus or species.
+[It is recommended, where possible, for the DUS examiner to have a level of understanding of the genus or species concerned, or of a similar or related genus or species.] ^{n r}